Redace10/Ball-Target_SmackDown/README.md

 # Summary
 This game is about hitting targets by using a cannon.

+This was a group project:

+Members: Andrew Lee, Ramin Kaviani, Fraser Mann, James Kattukudiyil

 # Features
 - Use mouse pointer to aim the cannon
 - hold space to set the cannon's power